aegis-icons/misc/style_guide.md

 To make [CONTRIBUTING](https://github.com/aegis-icons/aegis-icons/blob/master/CONTRIBUTING.md) less dense and easier to scan, we're adding at least 2 line breaks to the end of the section[^1].

-Normally GitHub Flavored Markdown only allows adding 1 line breaks to readable text after adding two line breaks to the markup, so we also need to use `<br>` HTML tag to force more line breaks.
+Normally, GitHub Flavored Markdown only allows adding 1 line break to readable text after adding 2 line breaks to the markup, so we also need to use `<br>` HTML tag to force more line breaks.

-Sometimes 3 line breaks are needed to get enough separation, because of GitHub's Markdown CSS. **Preview first before committing.**
+Some cases, 3 line breaks are needed to get enough separation because of GitHub's Markdown CSS. **Preview first before committing.**

 **:bulb: Examples of extra line breaks:**